Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Clean up dynamic use of EC2 nodes used, polluting the Chef server - remove nodes that are no longer provisioned, etc.  Perhaps add TTL field to node.
 Right now people need to run cron jobs to clean things up.
 Might be a more generic solution around cleaning up old things - like pruning old cookbook versions.
 Garbage collection on version policy.

-More flexible cookbook versioning, more than x.y.z, perhaps prerelease, rc1, rc2, etc.
+More flexible cookbook versioning, more than x.y.z, perhaps prerelease, rc1, rc2, etc.  Automatically keep change log.
+Perhaps fully support server spec fully?
+Currently there is Opscode semver.

+API generated audit trail for changes to the system - who f*cked up production.
+Better if specialized for auditing and not just another log file.
+Want audit trail on everything the system touches.